 Length of Stay in Destination

 It is a long procedure involving a number of surgeries.
-There is top surgery and bottom surgery.
-Mastectomy takes 2 to 3 hours in the operation theatre.
-While bottom surgery requires more time.
-It takes 8 to 10 hours for a female to male GRS.
-You should plan to stay in the area for at least 14 days after your Procedure, During this duration, your health conditions are monitored regularly and your stitches are removed after 10 to 14 days.
-You can go home when allowed to by your physician.
+There is top surgery and bottom surgery, with the Mastectomy taking 2-3 hours and the bottom surgery 8-10 hours.
+You should plan to stay local for at least 14 days after your top surgery, during which time, your health conditions are monitored regularly and your stitches are removed after 10-14 days.
+The recovery time for bottom surgery is much greater, requiring up to a 10-night stay in the hospital and potentially 6 weeks local as regular check-ups will be required.

-You will have to take 2 weeks off work.
-After 2 weeks, you can start a light activity and can go back to office work.
-A Patient will need more time to get back to physical work.
-You can start strenuous activity 4 to 6 weeks after bottom surgery.
+You will have to take several weeks off work.
+After 2 months, you can begin light activity and can go back to office work.
+You can start strenuous activity 3-4 months after bottom surgery.
 Pain killers are given in this period to deal with moderate pain.
 Scars take some time to fade away.
 It can take years after the surgery to settle both physically and psychologically.

 Following points should be considered to look after you post-surgery: